pcgreat/chatbot-MemN2N-tensorflow/README.md

-# MemN2N Chatbot in Tensorflow
+# MemN2N Chatbot in Tensorflow (forked, support Tensorflow 1.0 and python3)

 Implementation of [Learning End-to-End Goal-Oriented Dialog](https://arxiv.org/abs/1605.07683) with sklearn-like interface using Tensorflow.
 Tasks are from the [bAbl](https://research.facebook.com/research/babi/) dataset.